totaldebug/totaldebug.uk/_posts/2021-11-10-cookiecutter-automate-project-creation.md

 }
 ```

-Input validity can be checked with pre_gen_project hooks, the below example valudates
+Input validity can be checked with pre_gen_project hooks, the below example validates
 the data supplied in the project_slug value:

 ```python